Make lighting exciting with these simple light tubes fashioned out of textured plastic sheets and metal end caps.

 Paint metal end caps and clamps with oil-rubbed bronze spray paint.

-Measure and mark the desired height on the 2'x2' replacement lens to make two lights out of one lens.
-We made our lights 10" and 14" tall.
-No cutting is necessary for a 24"-tall light.
+Measure and mark the desired height on the 2-ft x2-ft replacement lens to make two lights out of one lens.
+We made our lights 10 inches and 14 inches tall.
+No cutting is necessary for a 24-in-tall light.

 Make cuts on a flat surface with a plastic-cutting knife.
 Cut on the smooth side of the lens in multiple passes (10-12) until you are able to snap it off.
-Do not cut the lens any narrower; you need the full 24" width for the tube.
+Do not cut the lens any narrower; you need the full 24 inch width for the tube.

 Mark where you want the clamps before placing them.
 Have someone help you bend the replacement lens into a tube.
-Slip the clamps into position and tighten until the ends of the replacement lens overlap by ½".
+Slip the clamps into position and tighten until the ends of the replacement lens overlap by ½ inch.
 Fit caps over both ends of the tube.

 Put a night-light in the bottom cap.
 Take the top cap off and click the light to turn it on.